AI Resume Screening: How I Scored 6,000+ Candidates Without Reading Every Resume

 - Skipping automation for repetitive decisions.
 Sending rejection emails manually, moving candidates between stages by hand, and typing the same follow-up message for each applicant burns hours on tasks a machine should handle.

 - Treating every applicant the same.
-Spending 5 minutes on each of 400 applications means 33+ hours of review.
+Spending five minutes on each application at high volume burns days of review time before you've even started evaluating.
 Score first, then invest time proportionally.
 A candidate who scored 90 deserves a thorough review.
 A candidate who scored 25 does not.

 - Not building a pipeline.
-If you screen 400 candidates for one role and retain only the hire, you lose every evaluation you did.
+If you screen a flood of candidates for one role and retain only the hire, you lose every evaluation you did.
 Tag your strong candidates.
 Keep them accessible for next time.

 Frequently asked questions